 - Erase memory by chip or sector

 - Suspend or resume sector erase

 - Program a Byte

 - Reset to READ Mode

 - Read primary Flash Identifier value

 - Read Sector Protection Status

-- Bypass
+- Bypass (on the PSD833F2, PSD834F2, PSD853F2 and PSD854F2)

-These instructions are detailed in Table 7.
+These instructions are detailed in Table 9., page 21.
 For efficient decoding of the instructions, the first two bytes of an instruction are the coded cycles and are followed by an instruction byte or confirmation byte.
 The coded cycles consist of writing the data AAh to address X555h during the first cycle and data 55h to address XAAAh during the second cycle.
 Address signals A15-A12 are Don't Care during the instruction WRITE cycles.
 However, the appropriate Sector Select (FS0-FS7 or CSBOOT0-CSBOOT3) must be selected.